 In 1974 the UN General Assembly, entrusted UNHCR to act on behalf of people who sought to present a claim under the 1961 Convention.
 UNHCR’s core mandate has expanded to include all states through an array of activities.
 The activities include identification of stateless persons, prevention of statelessness, protection of stateless persons and reduction of statelessness.

 In Kenya, there are different groups of stateless persons such as the, Pemba, Galjael, Shona, as well as groups of individuals of Burundian, Congolese, Indian and Rwandan descent.
 Other groups that are at risk of statelessness are the Nubians and some people of Kenyan Somalis whose access for Kenyan identification documents is limited.
-The members of these communities “belong” to Kenya because of the exiting and longstanding ties with the country however they do not have Kenyan citizenship.
+The members of these communities “belong” to Kenya because of the existing and longstanding ties with the country however they do not have Kenyan citizenship.

 The number of stateless persons in Kenya is not known.
 An estimate of 18,500 is being used following the registration of the Makonde in 2016.

 In 2016, UNHCR in cooperation with Statistics Norway, Kenya National Bureau of Statistics, and Haki Centre conducted a survey of the Pemba people living in Kwale and Kilifi.
-The survey results was launched in 2017 in collaboration with relevant stakeholders.
-Recommendations from the survey will to forge a way forward for the registration of other known stateless groups in the country.
+The survey results were shared with relevant stakeholders in 2017.
+Recommendations from the survey were useful to ensuring the inclusion of a stateless response in the 2019 Kenya housing and population census and will forge a way forward for the registration of the Pemba who qualify under the law.
+In 2019, UNHCR in close cooperation and coordination with the Kenyan Government through the Department of Immigration Services and the Kenya National Bureau of Statistics conducted a registration and socio-economic assessment survey of the Shona in Kenya.
+The findings of the study will be launched in September 2020.